 There is another Eco park which can be visited, for the late afternoon or early evening relaxation.
 The entire park has more than sufficient natural shades to rest, and a lake for fishing, enjoying fresh air.
 Then walking past a village like experience (inside the park!), there are some mud houses for people/ staffs to live, then an area for kids to enjoy or for so called adults to enjoy funny photography.
 At the exit there is a multi cuisine restaurant as well in case the tummy calls for food.

 But if you have another day, then sit back we have loads of time in hand.
 Sightseeing in #Santiniketan can be started a bit late, and if it’s on a Saturday (I repeat better make it Saturday), you can start by 10-11.
 We have always started with the Srijoni Shilpogram, where the art and culture of the state and the neighboring states are portrayed in one place.
-The entry ticket is 20 rs per person. (carry an umbrella if it’s other than winter morning, as you got to walk from one hut to the other) it looks like a small village with lines of small houses, all of different shapes, sizes and designs.
-Basically each house represents each state of the country; inside the houses its cool and comfortable and depicting the culture/ tradition of the state.
+The entry ticket is 20 rs per person. (carry an umbrella if it’s other than winter morning, as you got to walk from one hut to the other) It looks like a small village with lines of small houses, all of different shapes, sizes and designs.
+Basically each house represents each state of the country; inside the houses it depict the culture/ tradition/ typical local decoration of that state.
 It takes about 30-40 minutes visiting the entire place.

 The tour continues to #Visva Bharati Campus, starting from the Upsana Griha (prayer hall), Kalabhaban, Sangeet Bhaban, Black house (now the students hostel, only toppers get the first preference to stay here first and it’s kind of an achievement) etc.

-Then the tour prolongs to #Chatim tala, the old Banyan tree under which Tagore wrote many poems, the famous was “Sohoj Path”, Amro Kunja, to #Amar Kutir (a popular shop here selling local handicrafts), Prakriti Bhavan (a museum of stone art, here imagination plays an important role), local tribes’ village (I never knew a tribal village can look like an art work, neat- clean, photogenic) etc.
+Then the tour prolongs to #Chatim tala, the old Banyan tree under which Tagore wrote many poems, the famous was “Sohoj Path”, Amro Kunja, to #Amar Kutir (a popular shop here selling local handicrafts), Prakriti Bhavan (a museum of stone art, here imagination plays an important role), local tribes’ village (I never knew a tribal village can look like a perfect canvas, neat- clean & photogenic) etc.

 Some shooting place (Santiniketan is a very preferred location for Film makers), hence many time one can come across ongoing film shoot.